“Are you going to feed your baby gluten?”

 What case am I building?

-When I told people that we are choosing NOT to feed our children gluten, or dairy, or soy, corn, sugar, and a variety of other foods, even though they don’t have diagnosed food allergies, I watched their jaws hit the floor.
+When I told people that we are choosing NOT to feed our children gluten, even though they don’t have diagnosed food allergies, I watched their jaws hit the floor.
 The puzzled looks.
 The judgement.

 So, I am here to tell you WHY.